pnadolny13/100-days-of-code/log.md

 **Thoughts** I now need to start working with the models and forms to input and receive data back.

 **Link(s) to work:** https://github.com/pnadolny13/BudgetDjangoApp

+### Day 33: February 19, 2018

+**Today's Progress**: I added legit forms to my Django app.
+It validates the inputs before doing something.
+I now need to have it inserted into the db.
+Github desktop got all jacked up because the internet went out so i needed to manually upload the files to github.

+**Thoughts** I think it would be good to have the forms at the top and like the last 10 inputs below so you can tell that your input made it.

+**Link(s) to work:** https://github.com/pnadolny13/BudgetDjangoApp/commit/b64af93cade9d2918c1ae5702b5db4592c1a137d